Protonex to demonstrate its breakthrough fuel cell technologyAugust 9, 2012

 Company to develop energy systems for underwater platforms

-Protonex Technology Corporation, a provider of advanced military power systems, has announced that it will be working on the development of oxygen generators that will be used in undersea energy systems.
+Protonex Technology Corporation, a provider of advanced military power systems (fuel cell propulsion system), has announced that it will be working on the development of oxygen generators that will be used in undersea energy systems.
 Protonex has chosen to focus on its line of fuel cells for the endeavor, believing them to be ideally suited for the needs of the project.
 The company has spent years working with several innovative technologies and will be making use of its fuel cell technology for unmanned systems at the AUVSI Unmanned Systems North America 2012 in Las Vegas, Nevada.

 Protonex to put its extensive experience to use for new venture